 - The concept of high-skill high-pay will start taking prominence.
 Further, employees will be remunerated through innovative means beyond base salary.

-- During all this, regulation around compensation will continue to evolve to manage risks and
+- During all this, regulation around compensation will continue to evolve to manage risks and performance.

 Featuring another Aon representative was a presentation on rethinking assessment through technology.
 Hosted by Ridhima Khanduja, principal - talent, rewards and performance, at Aon Hewitt Malaysia, she talked about changing workforce trends in terms of organisation design, employee habits, personalities of employees across generations and what makes them perform.